 Reason 3: Your Cost of Living May Increase

 If you’re transitioning from an inexpensive place to a more expensive neighborhood, that will take some definite adjustment.
 The Cost of Living is not as simple as an increase or decrease.
-New cities may have higher real estate cost, yet lower cost for food or transportation.
+New cities may have higher real estate cost, yet the lower cost of food or transportation.
 With these factors in mind, it can be tricky to determine how a change in Cost of Living will affect your household.

 Reason 4: It’s Majorly Stressful